Fans push 'Furious' franchise to record-setting pace

-LOS ANGELES Actor Vin Diesel admits he made a mistake turning down the second film in the "Fast & Furious" franchise because he didn't like the script.
+LOS ANGELES, April 2 Actor Vin Diesel admits he made a mistake turning down the second film in the "Fast & Furious" franchise because he didn't like the script.

 "I realized later the audience didn't give a shit about what I thought about the script.
 They wanted Dom Toretto," Diesel said of his character, the leader of a team of street racers.